RayHightower/rayhightower.github.com/source/_posts/2012-12-08-design-and-big-ideas.markdown

 >There isn't a problem in the world that a great designer can't solve.

-If you know a good candidate for WisdomGroup's Web Design Internship, please point them to the [job description](https://jobs.chicagoruby.org/jobs/100).
+If you know a solid candidate for WisdomGroup's Web Design Internship, please point them to the [job description](https://jobs.chicagoruby.org/jobs/100).
 Thanks.